SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 1. In SAP Business Application Studio, to extend the SAP Cloud Application Programming Model service model by remote entities, open the service models file [*srv/poetryslam/poetrySlamService.cds*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamService.cds).

-2. Expose SAP S/4HANA Cloud Public Edition project data throughout the SAP Cloud Application Programming Model service model for principal propagation:
+2. Add a projection of the SAP S/4HANA Cloud Public Edition project to the service model for consumption in the Fiori Elements UI:

     ```javascript
     // -------------------------------------------------------------------------------